 Beneath the house we have hammocks for daytime relaxation.

-As is normal in country areas there is no electricity.
-We use a large battery to provide light during the hours of darkness.
+As is normal in country areas there is limited electricity.
 We suggest that you bring with you a torch and/or a head torch.
-Obviously there are no computer terminals, etc
+Obviously there are no computer terminals, etc.

 Volunteers have the opportunity of spending time in and around the commune at weekends meeting and mixing with the children and families.